 Use this instruction in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and an applicable definition of an unreasonable search, such as Instruction 9.13 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Search Incident to Arrest) and Instruction 9.15 (Particular Rights—Fourth Amendment—Unreasonable Search—Exception to Warrant Requirement—Consent).
 In cases in which there is no applicable definition of unreasonableness in another instruction, consider using the second bracketed paragraph of this instruction, which sets out general principles for assessing the reasonableness of a search, derived from Bell v.
 Wolfish, 441 U.S. 520, 559 (1979); see also Byrd v.
 Maricopa Cnty.
 Sherriff’s Dep’t, 629 F.3d 1135, 1141 (9th Cir.
 2011) (en banc).

 “When the Government obtains information by physically intruding on persons, houses, papers, or effects, a ‘search’ within the original meaning of the Fourth Amendment has undoubtedly occurred.”
 United States v.
 Ngumezi, 980 F.3d 1285, 1289 (9th Cir.
 2020) (quoting Florida v.
 Jardines, 569 U.S. 1, 5 (2013)); see also United States v.
 Dixon, 984 F.3d 814, 820 (9th Cir.
 2020) (“[A] search occurs when the government ‘physically occup[ies] private property for the purpose of obtaining information.’” (quoting United States v.
-Jones, 565 U.S. 400, 404 (2012))); Jardines, 569 U.S. at 11-12 (holding government’s use of drug dog within curtilage of home used “to investigate the home and its immediate surroundings” was search within meaning of Fourth Amendment); Jones, 565 U.S. at 404 (holding installation of GPS device tracking device on underside of vehicle to monitor vehicle’s movements constitutes search within meaning of Fourth Amendment); cf. United States v.
+Jones, 565 U.S. 400, 404 (2012))); Jardines, 569 U.S. at 11-12 (holding government’s use of drug dog within curtilage of home used “to investigate the home and its immediate surroundings” was search within meaning of Fourth Amendment); Jones, 565 U.S. at 404 (holding installation of GPS device tracking device on underside of vehicle to monitor vehicle’s movements constitutes search within meaning of Fourth Amendment); Olson v.
+County of Grant, 127 F.4th 1193, 1998 (9th Cir.
+2025) (holding that the county attorney’s review, without consent, without a warrant, and without suspicion of further criminal activity, of a cell phone extraction obtained by another state’s law enforcement agency with the plaintiff’s consent, was an unreasonable search violating the plaintiff’s Fourth Amendment rights); cf. United States v.
 Esqueda, 88 F.4th 818 (9th Cir.
 2023) (holding that when “an officer enters a premises with express consent, and secretly uses recording equipment to capture only what he can see and hear by virtue of that consented entry, no Fourth Amendment search occurs under the trespassory, unlicensed physical intrusion framework as articulated in Jones and Jardines”).
 In addition to cabining physical intrusions on a constitutionally protected area, “the Fourth Amendment protects ‘certain expectations of privacy.’”
 United States v.
 Rosenow, 50 F.4th 715, 737 (9th Cir.
 2022) (quoting Carpenter v.
 United States, 138 S. Ct.
 2206, 2213 (2018)).
 “When an individual seeks to preserve something as private, and his expectation of privacy is one that society is prepared to recognize as reasonable, we have held that official intrusion into that private sphere generally qualifies as a search and requires a warrant supported by probable cause.”
 Id.; see also Carpenter, 138 S. Ct. at 2220 (holding that government’s acquisition of cell-site records that provide comprehensive details of user’s past movements was search within meaning of Fourth Amendment).
 For assessing a reasonable expectation of privacy in a commercial premise, see generally United States v.
 SDI Future Health, Inc., 568 F.3d 684, 695 (9th Cir.
 2009).